 It was in June of 2020 that Dianne and I found a house that we thought we could fix up and resell at, hopefully, a profit.
 It was in a rather sad condition and wouldn’t qualify for a bank loan, so the owner, a trust, carried the note for us.

 The house originally had about 1,200 square feet which included two bedrooms, a garage, and one bath.
-The garage had a make-shift clothes closet and a small window air conditioning unit but remained a lower unfinished floor.
+The garage had a make-shift clothes closet and a small window air conditioning unit but retained a lower unfinished floor.
 Also, the garage contained the circuit breaker box that housed the old screw-in fuses for the various electrical systems in the house.
-There were four old fuses–and the electrician told us later he was surprised the house hadn’t burned down because of the wiring.
+There were four old fuses–and the electrician told us later he was surprised the house hadn’t burned down because of the wiring was very old and antiquated.

 The house had been empty for some time, and the yard also suffered from neglect.
 The neighbors were less than enthusiastic about the condition of the yard and seemed pleased that someone finally appeared to be dealing with its dismal condition.